mlswg/mls-protocol/draft-ietf-mls-protocol.md

 these relationships are computed from relationships between nodes' indices in the array.)
-Such an implementation needs to update these links to maintain the left-balanced structure of the tree as the tree is extended to add new members, or truncated when memebers are removed.
+Such an implementation needs to update these links to maintain the left-balanced structure of the tree as the tree is extended to add new members, or truncated when members are removed.

 The following code snippet shows how these algorithms could be implemented in Python.